 2. Template/Theme Variety: In addition to a good website builder that’s easy to use, you want to make sure that the templates or themes that come with it are interesting and useful to you.
 If the themes are available to browse, make sure you can find one that will match your niche before you buy.

-A quality web host will have multiple themes or templates that are good choices.
+Quality web hosting will have multiple themes or templates that are good choices.
 If you can find a lot of them that look great, it’s a good sign that you’ve found a host that will continue to have good options later on, when it’s time for a redesign.

-3. Quality Customer Support: If you are looking for a web host with a website builder, it stands to reason that you don’t have a lot of developer experience.
+3. Quality Customer Support: If you are looking for web hosting providers with a website builder, it stands to reason that you don’t have a lot of developer experience.
 For that reason, never overlook the quality of customer support.